mossoedgar/mossoedgar/README.md

 I am a Data Scientist/Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"/> from Cancun, MX.

-- :telescope: I’m working as a Data Scientist / Engineer and as a QA Data Analyst contributing to data pipelines for building web applications and data products.
+- :telescope: I’m working as a Data Scientist / Engineer and as a QA Data Analyst contributing to data pipelines for building web applications and data products for corporations and starups.

 - :seedling: Speaker, Mentor, Selflearner.